Proposal Submission Process

-The principal investigator and RA should carefully read the solicitation or funding announcement.
+Both you and your Research Administrator are responsible for carefully reading the solicitation or sponsor funding announcement.
 There are many different kinds of sponsors and funding programs, each with their own set of proposal requirements.
 It is extremely important to be aware of your particular proposal guidelines and communicate with your Research Administrator on any issues as early in the process as possible.

 Other steps in planning the project:

 - Develop content

-- Discuss cost share options, if applicable, with your department chair.
+- Discuss cost share options, if applicable, with your department chair/center director and administrator.
 If cost share is required, complete the Cost Share Budget in RAMS SPOT (see RAMS SPOT Get Started Guide - Cost Share Budgetand Cost Sharing Demo for more information).
 This includes NIH over-the-cap salary cost sharing.

 - If this is a limited submission proposal, contact the Office of Sponsored Programs well in advance of any internal deadlines and review OSP’s instructions for applying to limited submission opportunities

 - Identify key personnel

 - If you are including a subaward to another institution in your proposal, gather the following documents, at minimum, from the subawardee.
 These materials will be uploaded to the Funding Proposal in RAMS-SPOT:

 - Scope/statement of work

 - Line item budget (if using SF-424 forms, please see the RAMS-SPOT Get Started Guide – Importing Subawards and Importing Subawards Demo)

 - Budget justification, and

 The Research Administrator will create a new Funding Proposal record in RAMS-SPOT.
-Refer to the RAMS SPOT training guides for assistance.
+Refer to the RAMS-SPOT training guides for assistance.
 If submitting to an agency that utilizes the Grants.gov platform, RAMS-SPOT allows you to select a funding opportunity.
 The system will then import required SF-424 forms, as well as optional forms (see Get Started Guide - Creating an SF-424 Package).
 Use these to create your proposal based on the solicitation requirements.